How to Make a Mess-Free DIY Litter Box Out of a Plastic Kiddie Pool

-I have 2 cats and 2 litter boxes. one in the catio and one in the basement.
-I think it's stinkier when there isn't enough litter to cover what they did and as small as litter boxes are it happens quickly.
+I have 2 cats and 2 litter boxes: one in the catio and one in the basement.
+I think it's stinkier when there isn't enough litter to cover what they did and as small as litter boxes are, it happens quickly.

-I have tried various kinds but lately just get the cheapo clay type.
+Why have kitty litter prices gone up so much lately?
+I have tried various kinds but lately, I just get the cheapo clay type.

-I used about 40 lbs of litter on the first fill up and add more when I scoop.
+I used about 40 lbs of litter on the first fill-up and add more when I scoop.

-I brought my purchases in from the car and Kitty Boo (fluffy big cat on left) and Annie (smaller cat at top) were instantly interested.
+I brought my purchases in from the car and Kitty Boo (fluffy big cat on left) and Annie (smaller cat at the top) were instantly interested.

 Kitty Boo is a very large cat but she has plenty of room in the small pool.
 This works so well for less muss and fuss in keeping cats!